foods-to-avoid-after-embryo-transfer

 Yes.
 Yogurt is recommended to consume after an embryo transfer, especially as a part of the Indian foods suggested post-transfer.
 It's always a good practice to ensure the yogurt is pasteurized and fresh.
 However, always consult with your healthcare provider or nutritionist for personalized advice tailored to your specific situation.

-can i eat chicken after embryo transfer?
+Can I eat chicken after embryo transfer?

 Yes, after an embryo transfer, chicken is recommended as a source of lean protein.
 It supports tissue repair and growth.
 Opt for high-quality, preferably organic chicken.
 Healthier cooking methods like baking or grilling are advised.
 Always consult a healthcare provider for personalized dietary advice.